CaptainATW/academic-victim/README.md

 If you're reading this, thats probably what you look like ->

-Academic Victim is a python app that extracts questions from clipboard text or images, then uses OpenAI models like gpt-4o to provide answers in a simple pop-up window.
+this is a python app that extracts questions from clipboard text or images, then uses OpenAI models like gpt-4o to provide answers in a simple pop-up window.

 ## Installation